Johannes Bündgens

 Johannes Bündgens (born 2 April 1956) was auxiliary bishop of Aachen from 2006 to 2022.

 Biography

 Born in Eschweiler on 2 April 1956, he applied to become a priest after graduation in school in 1974.
 After studying theology and philosophy at the Pontifical Gregorian University in Rome, he was ordained a priest on 10 October 1980.
-From 1981-85 he worked as chaplain at the St. Cornelius parish, Viersen-Dülken.
+From 1981 to 1985 he worked as chaplain at the St. Cornelius parish, Viersen-Dülken.
 He then worked at the Gregorian University, until he graduated as Doctor of Theology in 1990.